Disabilities in the Workplace: An Introduction to State and Federal Laws

 - Evidence of the inability to perform the essential functions of the job: If an employer has a reasonable belief that a disability will impair an employee’s ability to perform the essential duties of the job, the employer may ask limited medical questions or request a medical examination.

-- Evidence of a direct threat to the health or safety of others: If an employer has a reasonable belief that the employee’s disability poses a direct threat to the health or safety of others, the employer may ask limited medical questions or request an examination.
+- Evidence of a direct threat to the health or safety of others: If an employer has a reasonable belief that the employee’s disability poses a direct threat to the health or safety of others, the employer may ask limited medical questions or request a medical examination.

-- A workplace injury: If an employee has a work-related injury, the employer may ask limited medical questions or request an examination in order to assess its liability under workers’ compensation.
+- A workplace injury: If an employee has a work-related injury, the employer may ask limited medical questions or request a medical examination in order to assess its liability under workers’ compensation.

 Physical disabilities may include conditions such as: